Stand with Ukraine. Fight for freedom and democracy

 Configure the dynamic fields

 Let’s configure the second column.
-We’ll use the Dynamic Field widget since we need to pull the metadata about the Posts.
+We’ll use the Dynamic Field widgets to pull meta data from posts and build the listing layout.

 NOTE